 The Channel programme is:

 A referral can come from anyone who is concerned about a person they know who may be at risk of radicalisation, whether a family member, friend, school leader, colleague or from a wide range of partners.
-Channel addresses all forms of terrorism, including Islamist, far-right and others.
+Channel addresses all forms of terrorism, including Islamist, extreme right-wing, mixed and unclear ideologies, and others.

 When someone makes a referral, lots of agencies work together to offer support where they consider it necessary and proportionate to do so.
 This involves a number of steps: